-Installing Parallels Virtual Automation components is a quick and easy procedure, that comprises basic steps: starting Parallels Virtual Automation installer, configuring installation options, selecting the Parallels Virtual Automation components to be installed.
+Installing Parallels Virtual Automation components is a quick and easy procedure that comprises basic steps: starting Parallels Virtual Automation installer, configuring installation options, selecting the Parallels Virtual Automation components to be installed.

 Parallels Virtual Automation components can be installed either via the Parallels Virtual Automation autoinstaller or from the Parallels Virtual Automation installation archives that you should download on your physical servers.
 This guide contains instructions on how to install Parallels Virtual Automation via the autoinstaller.
-If you choose to install from the archives, please, turn to the Parallels Virtual Automation Installation Guide.
+If you choose to install from the archives, please, turn to the Parallels Virtual Automation Installation Guides for Windows and Linux/PSBM.